 - As a MoneyGram Plus member, you get access to apps for devices that run on Android and iOS.

-- Dedicated websites for different countries that are part of the OFX Group include USForex, CanadianForex, UKForex, and NZForex.
-These websites are in the process of transitioning to the global OFX site.
+- Dedicated websites for different countries that were part of the OFX Group included USForex, CanadianForex, UKForex, and NZForex.
+These websites have now transitioned to the global OFX site.